BigDataBiology/SemiBin/docs/subcommands.md

 * `--write-pre-reclustering-bins`/`--no-write-pre-reclustering-bins`: Whether to write pre-reclustering bins (defaults to true in SemiBin1; and false in SemiBin2).
 * `--engine`: device used to train the model (`auto`/`gpu`/`cpu`); `auto` (default) means that SemiBin with attempt to detect and use GPU and fallback to CPU if no GPU is found.
 * `--tmpdir`: set temporary directory.
 * `-r/--reference-db-data-dir`: GTDB reference directory (Default: `$HOME/.cache/SemiBin/mmseqs2-GTDB`).
-SemiBin will lazily download GTDB if it is not found there.
-Note that a lot of disk space is used
+This is only useful if you are using the deprecated semi-supervised mode).
+In that case, SemiBin will lazily download GTDB if it is not found there.
+Note that a lot of disk space is used.

 #### Optional arguments to set internal parameters

 * `--random-seed`: Random seed to reproduce results.
 * `--orf-finder` : gene predictor used to estimate the number of bins.
-Must be one of `prodigal` (default since `v0.7`), `fast-naive` (available since `v1.5`, this is a very fast internal implementation), or `fraggenescan` (which is faster, but cannot be installed in all platforms).
+Must be one of `prodigal` (default since `v0.7`), `fast-naive` (available since `v1.5`, this is a very fast internal implementation, default if using `SemiBin2`), or `fraggenescan` (which is faster than `prodigal`, but cannot be installed in all platforms and is still not as fast as the `fast-naive` method).

 #### Optional arguments to bypass internal steps